Royd Moor Wind Farm

 The Royd Moor Wind Farm is located at Penistone, Barnsley, South Yorkshire, England, and consists of thirteen 450 kW turbines.
 The site is located approximately 6 km north west of Penistone, above the A628 trunk road between Barnsley and Manchester.
 The turbines are set in two parallel, staggered rows of six and seven, on a ridge in hilly fell land lying 320 m above sea level.

 These turbines were completed in 1993 and are 35 m in height to the hub and have a rotor diameter of 37 m.
 The maximum output is 6 mW, equivalent to the annual energy required to power 3,300 homes.

-The original planning application was for a 25-year operation but this has been extended to 30 years.
-Currently, the farm is due to be decommissioned in 2023.
+The original planning application was for a 25-year operation but an extension until the end of 2027 was granted in 2021.